 Dr. Carlos A. Blanco has worked for 20 years as researcher and regulator of genetically-modified plants and insects.
 His work at USDA-APHIS involved the evaluation and approval of the GM pink bollworm and GM diamondback moth.
 Carlos’ current work as senior entomologist in the APHIS Plant Protection and Quarantine, is to evaluate and regulate the importation and domestic movement of insects.

 Dr. David Epstein is the Senior Entomologist for the USDA Office of Pest Management Policy (OPMP).
 The OPMP works with EPA on pesticide registration review issues resulting from implementation of the 1996 Food Quality Protection Act (FQPA), responding to national needs related to alien and invasive pest species, pollinator health issues, Endangered Species consultations, and in providing leadership in the adoption of the National Road Map for Integrated Pest Management (IPM).
 Dr. Epstein served for 12 years as the IPM Specialist for tree fruit crops for the Michigan State University Integrated Pest Management Program.

 TJ Hafner is a lead agronomist for Agricare, focusing on sustainable and profitable blueberry and hazelnut production in the Willamette Valley, Oregon.
 He is also the co-owner of a small hazelnut farm in Linn County, Oregon.

 Wayne Mitchem works with the North Carolina Cooperative Extension as the Southern Region Small Fruit Consortium Coordinator and with the Weed Management programs in the Department of Horticultural Science at North Carolina State University.
 Wayne is also a blackberry grower in North Carolina.

-Nate Nourse is the Sales Director at Nourse Farms.
+Nate Nourse is a berry crop specialist at Nate Nourse Consulting.
 He has served in leadership roles for the North American Strawberry Growers Association, North American Raspberry and Blackberry Growers Association, New England Vegetable Growers Association, and National Berry Crops Initiative.

 Dean Polk is the Statewide Fruit IPM Agent at Rutgers University’s Agricultural Research and Extension Center.